qd-cae/awesome-CAE/README.md

 * [JuliaFEM](https://github.com/JuliaFEM/JuliaFEM.jl) - The JuliaFEM project develops open-source software for reliable, scalable, distributed FEM
 * [FEniCS](https://fenicsproject.org/) - FEniCS is a computing platform for solving partial differential equations in a very comfortable manner.
 * [deal.II](https://www.dealii.org/) -  A C++ software library supporting the creation of finite element codes
+* [CFDEM](https://github.com/CFDEMproject/CFDEMcoupling-PUBLIC) - This code provides models and solvers to realize coupled CFD-DEM simulations using LIGGGHTS and OpenFOAM® technology.
+* [Voxelyze](https://github.com/jonhiller/Voxelyze) - Voxelyze is a general purpose multi-material voxel simulation library for static and dynamic analysis.
+* [CalculiX](https://github.com/GeneralElectric/CalculiX) - CalculiX is an OSS package designed to solve field problems.
+The method used is the finite element method.
+* [Modelica](https://github.com/modelica/Modelica) - Free library from the Modelica Association to model mechanical (1D/3D), electrical (analog, digital, machines), thermal, fluid, control systems and hierarchical state machines.

 ----------------
 # Postprocessing